rrcobb/backgammon/devlog.md

   - highlight blots
   - highlight primes

-- show previous game state (as an option when we expand)
-- undo / reset to a position
-- reorder game panels so it fits on different screen sizes
-  - history below

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer

 - web play / pvp
 - web strategy simulator

-- web: url to restore a game state... or even a game history? (game history would require some compression, we only have some ~16k (32k?) bytes in the address...  (https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers/417184#417184)
-  - `JSON.stringify(window.gameHistory).length == 16957` after a 38 turn game, and that's pretty compressible, so I think we could make it work

 ## Other Todos...